adesh3963/Fake_news-classifier/README.md

 i have trainned a  Random Forest classifier model with 99% of accuracy and F1_score  and have used TfidfVectoriser for word vectorization

-there is file named munual_testing(jupyter notebook) run that on your computer and see how is is performing and also install the required library given in requirement.txt for the same before running
+there is file named munual_testing(jupyter notebook) run that on your computer and see how is is performing and also install the required library given in requirements.txt for the same before running

 ***